simme/services_oop/README_NEW.markdown

    endpoint/resource/nameOfRelationship

 ### Targeted Actions ###
-The last of the resource wide annotations (there's actually one more provided by REST Server.
-I'll talk about that one briefly below) is the targeted action.
+The last of the resource wide annotations is the targeted action.

 Practical uses may include publishing a specific node or perhaps getting the name of a nodes author.